jrg94/CSE5544/assignment02/README.md

 As someone with a music background, I would hope that the visualization would be able to distill what matters for the reader a little better.

-That said, I think the color usage is fine.
-I don't see how color improves the visualizations, but it doesn't detract from it either.
+On the plus side, I think the color usage is fine.
+I don't see how color improves the visualization, but it doesn't detract from it either.
 I also don't think the visualization encourages any misperceptions.
 After all, all the data is there.
 It's just not clear what the data is telling us.

+After reading the paper, I would say the visualization makes a bit more sense, but there are definitely ways to improve it.

 [1]: https://sites.google.com/site/datavisualizationspring2019/paperreadings/critique
 [2]: https://arxiv.org/pdf/1810.10814.pdf